BodonFerenc/NanosecPeriodicTimer/README.md

 This small repository contains C++ files that demonstrate the two ways of creating a single threaded periodic timer.
 We can use this timer e.g. to benchmark kdb+ ingestion latencies and throughput.
 The first approach is based on sleep the second is based constantly checking the time to see when to trigger.

+## Install
+You need to have `cmake` and a c++ compiler with `c++14` support installed.
 To build the binary do

 ```
+$ cmake -S . -B build
-$ make
+$ cmake --build build
 ```

-and to run the executable
+The binaries are built in directory `bin`.

+## Running the executables
+Command

 ```
 $ ./bin/PeriodicTimerDemo bytimerjumpforward 200000 30 ../out/timer.csv
 ```

-which will run a time check based periodic timer for 30 seconds.
+runs a time check based periodic timer for 30 seconds.
 The frequency of triggers is 20000, i.e. 20000 events per second and the planned and actual trigger times are saved in file `../out/timer.csv`.
 Pass `bysleep` as first parameter for a sleep based timer.

 The program will output a few useful information, e.g the planned delays between triggers and the average of actual and planned delays.
 You can get a full distribution of the delays, .e.g by a simple q process: